UCD Beacon Hospital Academy

 Our students are recognised as the agents of change in healthcare, capable of harnessing and absorbing technology in healthcare, roles models in their professional fields and champions for interdisciplinary team work.

 Students are invited to submit their interest for their summer elective placement at Beacon Hospital.
-Students are advised to contact Ms. Kathryn Kane – email@example.com for further details.
+Students are advised to contact [email protected] for further details.

-Placements for medical students will occur only in the month of July 2020 for the 2020 summer period and the maximum length of placement duration will be three weeks.
+Placements for medical students will occur only in the 2023 summer period and the maximum length of placement duration will be three weeks.

-Please follow the following steps to ensuring your placement can be facilitated at Beacon Hospital.
+Please follow the below steps to ensure your placement can be facilitated at Beacon Hospital.

-- Register your interest with Kathryn Kane and enquire if there is capacity for your placement in the hospital.
+- Register your interest with [email protected] and enquire if there is capacity for your placement in the hospital.

-- Once the UCD Beacon Hospital Academy has confirmed capacity, contact the consultant or staff member in question you wish to work with and confirm his/her commitment to your placement supervision.
-It is the responsibility of the student to make contact with the relevant consultant and or staff member.
-The Academy will require written confirmation from the consultant or staff member outlining their agreement to this placement.
+- Once the UCD Beacon Hospital Academy has confirmed capacity, it is the responsibility of the student to contact the consultant in question and request their commitment to supervision of the year placement.
+The Academy will require written confirmation of this commitment.

 - If there is no formal agreement in place directly between Beacon Hospital and the student’s University you are required to submit the documentation listed below:

-- Formal University documentation requesting this placement and confirming the student is currently enrolled in the course.
+- Formal University documentation requesting this placement and confirming the student’s enrolment in the course.

-- Documentation to outline the training the student has undertaken thus far in their training – i.e. module outline of their degree pathway.
+- Documentation outlining the training completed to date – i.e. module outline of their degree pathway.

 - Documentation surrounding the learning objectives, competencies and curricula for the module of your study pertaining to this placement.

-– Up to date immunization schedule as per your University’s Occupational Health Policy
+– Up to date immunisation schedule as per University’s Occupational Health Policy

 – The University’s Code of Professional Conduct when on placement policy